aerogear/mobile-developer-console/README.md

 To fix this, you will need to manually update the OpenShift master configuration to allow CORS requests from the mobile developer console.

-If you are using MiniShift, you should use the [CORS addon](https://github.com/minishift/minishift-addons/tree/master/add-ons/cors).
+If you are using Minishift, you should use the [CORS addon](https://github.com/minishift/minishift-addons/tree/master/add-ons/cors).
 Installation of this plugin is automated in [`./scripts/minishift_start.sh`](scripts/minishift_start.sh).

 If you are using a remote cluster, you should check [OpenShift configuration guide](https://docs.openshift.com/container-platform/3.11/install_config/master_node_configuration.html#master-config-asset-config) on how to update the CORS configurations.